JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-SPARQL-Operators.md

 # Configuring SPARQL Operators

 SPARQL Operators are a SPARQL extension that allows you to extend how certain operators in SPARQL are evaluated.
-You can learn more about operators in the [[DeveloperGuide/SPARQL/SPARQL Operators|SPARQL Operators]] page of the [[Developer Guide]].
+You can learn more about operators in the [[DeveloperGuide/SPARQL/SPARQL Operators|SPARQL Operators]] page of the [[Developer Guide|DeveloperGuide]].

 These may be configured quite simply provided they implement the [ISparqlOperator](http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.Operators.ISparqlOperator) interface and have an unparameterized constructor.